vveizhang/transformer_predict_circRNA/readme.md

 docker container run -p 8501:8501 -d streamlit:circRNA-transformer
 ```

-Now, you can access the Streamlit app at `[<EC2 public IP address>](http://3.142.92.255:8501/)`(EC2 public IP address can be found under "IPv4 Public IP" in the AWS console)!
+Now, you can access the Streamlit app at [Here](http://3.142.92.255:8501/)(EC2 public IP address can be found under "IPv4 Public IP" in the AWS console)!

 ## 7. Summary